k1kolev/info/features/ui-ux-features/dashboard.md

 To do so, the **Dashboard** combines **a suite of tools and features** to **visualize all the data you constantly look at, access, and use** during your day.
 The **Dashboard** is **the one-stop solution** to review the information of your interest in a snap, access various groups of data in a single tap, receive quick insights, as well as get an overall view your tasks and assignments from multiple points of view.

+Each action you take on your **Dashboard** automatically takes effect

 presents everything that